juan-rael/beam_bigtable/README.md

 ```sh
 docker run --security-opt seccomp:unconfined -it -v C:\Users\Juan\Project\python:/usr/src/app python2_beam_docker bash
 ```
+> the first element in the -v argument is the windows shared path and the second is your path in the docker container.(you need to separate it with a :).
+> python2_beam_docker is the name of your docker image.
 4. Go to your Work directory.
 ```sh
 cd /usr/src/app/